aws/aws-panorama-cli/README.md

 }
 ```

+#### Preparing a Models for Panorama

 Raw models are compiled using Sagemaker Neo on Panorama Cloud before being deployed onto the device.
-All models for this reason are paired with a descriptor json which has the required meta deta for compiling the raw model on the cloud.
+All models for this reason are paired with a `descriptor.json` which has the required meta deta for compiling the raw model on the cloud.

+Details about using Sagemaker Neo to compile models can be found at https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation.html

+All the model info that is used to compile models on Sagemaker Neo are part of the `descriptor.json`.
+Values used in this example are specific to the squeezenet model that is being used in this example.

-If you want to use the same model as this example, you can use [this](https://amazon.awsapps.com/workdocs/index.html#/document/01f9aef8bbe885fa4b29fc6fa2bf23ae6f0c93973e201ef6f4da9d8b26378736) squeezenet model and upload it to your s3.
+If you want to use the same model as this example, you can use [this](https://amazon.awsapps.com/workdocs/index.html#/document/01f9aef8bbe885fa4b29fc6fa2bf23ae6f0c93973e201ef6f4da9d8b26378736) squeezenet model.

 Since call_node has the model in this example, edit `packages/accountXYZ-call-node-1.0/descriptor.json` and add the following snippet into it.
-These values are specific to the squeezenet model that is being used in this example.
 ```JSON
 {
     "mlModelDescriptor": {